skekre98/NBA-Search/README.md

 # NBA-Search

 This is an NBA Analytics website with multiple components such as a chatbot, blogs, and predictions.
 All the data for the site is being scraped from [Basketball Reference](https://www.basketball-reference.com).
+This project is made possible by the hard working members of the open source community!

 ## System Design
 ![System Design](static/img/design.png)